Case ECS 02/15S: North Macedonia / electricity

 summary of the case

-On 14 October 2016 the Ministerial Council adopted Decision 2016/06/MC-EnC in Case ECS-02/15 establishing a breach of Energy Community law by declaring that the former Yugoslav Republic of Macedonia, by failing to ensure that the customers eligible for the purchase of electricity from the supplier of their choice comprise all non-household customers, has failed to comply with its obligations under Article 33(1) of Directive 2009/72/EC, as adapted by the Ministerial Council Decision 2011/02/MC-EnC.
+On 14 October 2016 the Ministerial Council adopted Decision 2016/06/MC-EnC in Case ECS-02/15 establishing a breach of Energy Community law by declaring that North Macedonia, by failing to ensure that the customers eligible for the purchase of electricity from the supplier of their choice comprise all non-household customers, has failed to comply with its obligations under Article 33(1) of Directive 2009/72/EC, as adapted by the Ministerial Council Decision 2011/02/MC-EnC.

 Despite the proactive role and the Secretariat’s assistance as well as numerous reminders and several meetings, the situation as regards the compliance of the national legislation with Article 33(1) of Directive 2009/72/EC remained unchanged since the last decision of the Ministerial Council and the breaches identified in Decision 2016/06/MC-EnC have not been remedied.